 You can load symbols into DesignCAD.

-Symbols are other DesignCAD drawings that you can load into your existing drawing, typically standard doors, windows, stairs, kitchen cupboards, springs, bolts, nuts, electric or electronic components.
+Symbols (similar to xref in AutoCAD) are other DesignCAD drawings that you can load into your existing drawing, typically standard doors, windows, stairs, kitchen cupboards, springs, bolts, nuts, electric or electronic components.

 Many of your suppliers will have symbols available as for instance AutoCAD drawings (i.e. the formats .DWG and .DXF).
 You can convert these to DesignCAD format (.DCD) and use them in your own drawings.